bobtail-dev/bobtail/README.md

-such as insertion, removal, splicing, etc.  However, for more involved transformations, or if we want to reuse existing array transformation code, we can still do better than re-evaluating all dependents downstream by figuring out what has changed, and then only propagating the diff's instead of (or in addition to) the full new array.
+such as insertion, removal, splicing, etc.  However, for more involved transformations, or if we want to reuse existing array transformation code, we can still do better than re-evaluating all dependents downstream by figuring out what has changed, and then propagating the diff's or operations (such as reorderings) for more efficient downstream handling.

 This can be extended to arbitrary object types/data structures beyond arrays and should be configurable, with the ability to substitute in various change